expo/expo/packages/babel-preset-expo/README.md

 Changes Babel's compiled `import` statements to be lazily evaluated when their imported bindings are used for the first time.

+*Note:* this option has an effect only when the `disableImportExportTransform` option is set to `false`.
+On Android and iOS, `disableImportExportTransform` defaults to `false`, and on web it defaults to `true` to allow for tree shaking.

 This can improve the initial load time of your app because evaluating dependencies up front is sometimes entirely un-necessary, particularly when the dependencies have no side effects.

 The value of `lazyImports` has a few possible effects: